 While personal hygiene is critical for being presentable to guests; it is imperative for the protection of their health.
-Employees must bathe and brush their teeth before reporting to work, have their fingernails clipped and clean and keep their hair clean, neat and worn in such a way as to avoid food contamination.
-Facial hair should be kept to a minimum and should be neat and well trimmed.
-Also, rings should be of the plain band type, no large stones or ornamentation.
-Any visible piercing other than earrings are not permitted.
-Male employees are not allowed to wear earrings at all.
-You will be asked to replace them with a spacer before starting to work.
-Tongue rings are exempted from this rule if they are not noticeable.
+Employees must bathe and brush their teeth before reporting to work, have their fingernails clipped, clean, and free from polish, and keep their hair clean, neat, and worn in such a way as to avoid food contamination.
+Facial hair should be kept neat and well-trimmed.

+You can wear ONE ring of a plain band type, no stones or ornamentation.
+Bracelets and watches are not allowed as per Texas health code.
+The only visible piercings we allow are earrings, small nostril studs (under 2 mm in size), and septum piercings.
+Large gauges are not allowed.
+You will be asked to remove any additional piercings before starting to work.

-Perfume, strongly scented deodorants, scented hairspray, or excessively strong smelling lotions are not allowed.
+Perfume, strongly scented deodorants, scented hairspray, or excessively strong-smelling lotions are not allowed.
 You should not have a strong odor while at work.